capriciousCode/alx-pre_course/README.md

-Editing the readme in the main branch
+Editing the readme in the main branch.